It is hard to imagine what you can do with a project risk.

 However, you can provide your ideas to the procurement department for all the future contracts with vendors.

 You can suggest doing the same to your client.
-They can adjust the work of other third parties you need to interact.
+They can adjust the work of other third parties you need to interact with.

 Project Risk Management Examples with Sick Leaves

 This case is so typical that it should be handled by default on any project.